Property & Casualty

 - Field coverage questions

-- Keep you abreast of relevant insurance marketplace, legal, or legislative issues or developments
+- Keep you informed of relevant insurance marketplace, legal, or legislative issues or developments

-Clients buy insurance to protect themselves or their organizations in the event of a claim.
-But the world of insurance claims is often unfamiliar, confusing, and complicated.
-We invest in claims advocates who have the expertise to support and guide you through the claims process.
+The world of insurance claims is often unfamiliar, confusing, and complicated.
+That’s why we invest in claims advocates who have the expertise to guide you through the claims process, providing support that can include:

 - Reviewing existing claims reporting and claims handling procedures and/or developing new claims-handling agreements